srirakesh1996/runo-ai-local-live/blog/wp-content/plugins/seo-by-rank-math/readme.txt

 == Changelog ==

-= 1.0.244 [May 07, 2025] =
+= 1.0.248 [July 03, 2025] =
-- Improved: Moved [Rank Math Dashboard page](https://rankmath.com/kb/managing-modules/) code to React to load blazing fast.
-We will gradually enhance the performance of other modules
-- Improved: [Bulk Meta Tags Generation using Content AI](https://rankmath.com/kb/bulk-generate-seo-meta-tags/) by sending more specific content to the AI
-- Fixed: [Database tool to update the SEO score](https://rankmath.com/kb/seo-score-not-available/#update-seo-scores) was not working on some setups due to a missing script dependency
-- Fixed: [Deleting Custom prompt](https://rankmath.com/kb/how-to-use-rankbot-ai/#how-to-delete-a-custom-prompt) was not working
-- Fixed: Missing Knowledge Base links for some fields in the [AI Tools](https://rankmath.com/kb/how-to-use-content-ai/#ai-tools)
+- Added: [Filter](https://rankmath.com/kb/filters-hooks-api-developer/#remove-target-blank-attribute) to exclude certain domains from the [Open External Links in New Tab](https://rankmath.com/kb/open-links-in-new-window/) option
+- Added: [Filter](https://rankmath.com/kb/filters-hooks-api-developer/#html-sitemap-post-limit) to set a hard limit on the posts displayed in the HTML sitemap, defaults to 1000 posts
+- Improved: Changed the [Analytics](https://rankmath.com/kb/analytics/) data fetch frequency from 7 days to 3 days to show fresher data sooner in the Stats
+- Improved: Site getting automatically disconnected from Analytics will now attempt to reconnect in the background, and if that fails, a notice will prompt the user to reconnect manually
+- Improved: [Analytics URL Inspection](https://rankmath.com/kb/url-inspection-api-integration/) now prioritizes fetching high-traffic pages before other pages
+- Fixed: Incorrect [Post Analytics stats](https://rankmath.com/kb/analytics/#post-analytics) shown for secondary language posts when the sub-directory option is enabled in the WPML plugin
+- Fixed: PHP warning on the [Database Tools page](https://rankmath.com/kb/rank-math-status-and-tools/#database-tools) when WPML plugin is not active
-- Fixed: Diacritics content added on the user's profile page was being stored in the wrong format
+- Fixed: Deprecated PHP warning on the BuddyPress author page
+- Fixed: Deprecated warnings shown in the browser inspect on the [Setup Wizard page](https://rankmath.com/kb/how-to-setup/)

 Full changelog can be found here - **[Rank Math changelog](https://rankmath.com/changelog/?utm_source=Plugin&utm_medium=Changelog&utm_campaign=WP)**